DeanoBurrito/northport/README.md

 ### Setting up the build environment
 The easy solution is to run `make create-toolchain`, which downloads gcc and binutils, and builds them for the target platform (x86_64).
 It's worth noting this script assumes you're on a debian-based distribution (it uses apt).

 Of course that's a huge waste of disk space if you have a GCC cross compiler installed.

-The root makefile defines all the tools used under the section 'toolchain selection', so you can point it to your custom tools here, or what if you alreayd have a cross compiler folder, you can point `TOOLCHAIN_DIR` to it, and it'll take care of the rest.
+The root makefile defines all the tools used under the section 'toolchain selection', so you can point it to your custom tools here, or what if you already have a cross compiler folder, you can point `TOOLCHAIN_DIR` to it, and it'll take care of the rest.

-The limine bootloader is used, and is expected to be at `TOOLCHAIN_DIR/limine` by default, but you can override this is your install is elsewhere.
+The limine bootloader is used, and is expected to be at `TOOLCHAIN_DIR/limine` by default, but you can override this if your install is elsewhere.

 To verify everything works you can run `make validate-toolchain`, it'll tell you if there are issues.